in-der-kothe/exactly-once-semantics/README.md

 1. from payment.http -> use the toxy proxy version of the POST payments endpoint to assure that it does NOT work. you need to have a configured toxy proxy
 2. from toxy.http -> use configure proxy to configure a toxy proxy
 3. from payment.http -> use the toxy proxy version of the POST endpoint to transfer one €
-4. from payment.http -> use the stats endpoint to verify
+4. from payment.http -> use the stats endpoint to verify that the payment has been processed

 Now we check that it works for one thousand payments.